-Boeing and Airbus continued to supply aircraft parts for airplanes in Russia, but through third countries.
-Thanks to end-user certificates, the companies know exactly who certain parts are being sent to.
+Boeing and Airbus continued to supply aircraft parts for aircraft in Russia, but through third countries.
+Thanks to end-user certificates, companies know exactly who certain parts are being sent to.

-Earlier www1.ru reported that the millionth titanium ingot for the construction of the MC-21 and SJ-100 was smelted in Russia.
+Earlier www1.ru reported that the millionth titanium ingot for the construction of the MS-21 and SJ-100 was smelted in Russia.

 Read more materials: